-A site is considered to be contaminated when hazardous substances are found at significantly higher concentrations than their normal (background) levels, and there is, or is likely to be, a risk to human health or the environment.
+A site is considered to be contaminated when hazardous substances are found at significantly higher concentrations than their normal levels, and there is likely to be a risk to human health or the environment.

-Some hazardous substances occur naturally in soil, air and water without contamination caused by people.
+It's important to know that many hazardous substances occur naturally in soil, air and water.
 For example, lead and mercury occur as a result of weathering of rocks or from geothermal areas.

-While many chemicals, particularly trace elements, are needed by living organisms in order to live and grow, they are often only needed in minute amounts1.
-Above a certain level even these chemicals can become toxic, interfering with the complex biochemical reactions of plants and animals.
+Many chemicals, particularly trace elements, are needed by living organisms in order to live and grow1.
+However, above a certain level even these chemicals can become toxic, interfering with the complex biochemical reactions of plants and animals.

-Other hazardous substances do not occur naturally and are created by people.
+Other hazardous substances do not occur naturally.
 Over time, some of these have become widespread in our environment.
 One example is the organochlorine DDT, which was previously used as a pesticide.

-There are a number of activities that may contaminate sites.
-The Ministry for the Environment has put together a Hazardous Activities and Industries List (HAIL) to help identify potentially contaminated sites.
+There are a number of activities that can contaminate land.
+The Ministry for the Environment has put together a Hazardous Activities and Industries List (HAIL(external link)) to help identify potentially contaminated sites.
 This is a list of 52 specific land uses that can potentially cause contamination.

 Examples of sites in our region that may be contaminated include: